Astrocut File Formats

 ImageHDU (Extension 1)

-The ImageHDU extension contains the TESS FFI datacube.
-It is 4 diminsional, the two spacial dimensions, time, and data vs. error flux values.
-Pixel valules are 32 bit floats.
+The ImageHDU extension contains the TESS FFI data cube.
+It is 4 dimensional, with two spatial dimensions, time, data and error flux values.
+Pixel values are 32 bit floats.
 The cube dimensions are ordered in the FITS format as follows:

 Keyword |